kylebmeredith/Camera-Calibration/README.md

 ### Detection Settings
 If the setting **Wait_NextDetectedImage** is activated, the program will wait until a key is pressed to progress to the next image.
-If not, it will only display the image for 50 ms. If the setting **DetectedImages_Path** is changed from "0" and it is not in PREVIEW mode, the program will try to save the images with the detected pattern drawn ([example ArUco box detection](output/detected/detected_0.jpg)).
+If not, it will only display the image for 50 ms. If the setting **DetectedImages_Path** is changed from "0" and the program is not in PREVIEW mode, the program will try to save the images with the detected pattern drawn ([example ArUco box detection](output/detected/detected_0.jpg)).
 It will print an error if this path does not exist (*the path must be created beforehand*).